SigurdRiseth/Edge-Detection/README.md

 This project implements edge detection and diffusion using the Perona-Malik diffusion algorithm and displays the process through visualizations.

+This project was part of the grading in IMAG2024 - Mathematics for engineering 2D, and resulted in the report in the repository.

 ## Overview

 The Perona-Malik algorithm is a method for edge detection and image denoising that utilizes anisotropic diffusion.
 This project demonstrates the application of this algorithm on a grayscale image to enhance edges while reducing noise.